bpesquet/bpesquet.github.io/content/presentations/decision-making/index.md

 ### Accumulator models

-These models, also known as **race models**,  have independent accumulators (typically one per possible choice) and an **absolute** evidence response rule (two fixed thresholds, once for each accumulator).
+These models, also known as **race models**,  have independent accumulators (typically one per possible choice) and an **absolute** evidence response rule (two fixed thresholds, one for each accumulator).
 The process stops once one of the accumulators reaches its threshold.

 ![Illustration of an accumulator model](images/race_model.png)